adamcath/haute-codeture/haute-codeture.md

 * Do your tests ever fail spuriously?
 * Do your tests connect to a database?
 * Are your tests slower than 100 cases per second?
-* Do you tremble inside with the secret knowledge that there are billions of possible states your tests don't cover?
+* Do you tremble with the secret shame that there are billions of possible states your tests don't cover?

 If you answered yes to any of these, your tests are almost certainly not unit